 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where cuprobismutite typically forms.
+Look in hydrothermal veins country, the host setting where cuprobismutite typically forms.
 If you start seeing quartz, chalcopyrite, pyrite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains, striated crystals habit, so train your eye for that shape before scanning the outcrop.